Skip to main content

 Saskatchewan Party Leader Scott Moe says if re-elected, his government would introduce a Saskatchewan Home Renovation Tax Credit aimed at making renovations more affordable.

 To do that, the Sask.
-Party claims it will make the home renovation tax credit, which was introduced during the pandemic, permanent, and will allow homeowners to claim a provincial tax credit of up to $4,000 of renovation costs each year.
+Party claims it will make the home renovation tax credit, which was introduced during the pandemic and later removed, permanent, and will allow homeowners to claim a provincial tax credit of up to $4,000 of renovation costs each year.

-According to the release, that would result in savings of up to $420 per year.
-Seniors will be able to save up to $525 a year as they would be allowed to claim an $additional $1,000, the party said.
+The party adds that would result in savings of up to $420 per year.
+Seniors will be able to save up to $525 a year as they would be allowed to claim an $additional $1,000, the party outlined.

 The First-Time Homebuyers Tax Credit would also be raised by $5,000 to $15,000, the Sask.
 Party says.
-First time homebuyers would then be eligible for a $2,325 benefit when combined with a federal tax credit of $750, the release said.
+First time homebuyers would then be eligible for a $2,325 benefit when combined with a federal tax credit of $750.

-“The cost of buying your first home or renovating your home has gone up, so we want to make home ownership and home renovations more affordable,” Moe said in the release.
+“The cost of buying your first home or renovating your home has gone up, so we want to make home ownership and home renovations more affordable,” Moe said.

 Increased benefits for seniors and people with disabilities were also promised by the party on Friday.